CS131-TA-team/UCLA_CS131_CodeHelp/Java/readme.md

 # About HW3: Java

 We don't have hint code for Java.
 And we don't think you need any hint code to get it done.
+For further information on the file format please visit [tutorial](https://docs.oracle.com/javase/tutorial/deployment/jar/index.html).

 ## To Unzip the .jar file
 ```bash